-10.4.1.3.
+American University Academic Rules and Regulations for Graduate Students 9.4.1.3.
 Medical Temporary Leave and Reduction in Load

 A full-time graduate student may petition for a permit to take a reduced course load to address a medical issue; full- and part-time graduate students may request a permit to take a medical leave of absence for personal health reasons.
 Petitions for all of these requests must include supporting documentation and are submitted to the Graduate Program Director and approved by the Associate Dean of the academic unit.
 The permit becomes void if the student attends any domestic or foreign educational institution during the period of leave, unless the student obtains a permit to study at another institution from the Associate Dean of the academic unit.